mohamedkt2004/math-web-1/README.md

 ## 🔒 Rules & Policies

 - Only students registered by an eligible teacher can take the test.
 - Students leaving the game multiple times during a test may automatically fail.
+If they are disconnected, they will receive a warning, and if disconnected again, the test is considered incomplete.
 - Photo URL is used for unique identification (via face recognition).
 - User roles (principal, teacher, parent, admin) are linked to their corresponding `uid` from Firebase Authentication.